 At the start of the game, start descending through the dungeon.
 Sometimes you'll need to skip levels and take the first stairs down as soon as possible, without further exploration, if they appear too risky.
 Uniques (especially Sigmund and Grinder), player ghosts, ogres, and bands of gnolls or orcs all pose a significant threat on the first few levels.
 You may be able to isolate the most dangerous monsters and kill them from afar, or by using any tricks at your disposal -- wands, spells, branded throwing weapons. etc. -- but remember, you're under no obligation to kill the monsters now.
 Remember, you get more powerful over the course of the game.
 The uniques and other "local bullies" don't.

 Once you find the Temple, pick a god if you haven't yet (and aren't a demigod).
-If you're playing a character with low Strength you may want to establish a temporary stash here if your carrying capacity is almost maxed out; characters with high Strength, and therefore a higher carrying capacity, can often delay until they reach the Lair.
 If the particular god you want isn't in the Temple (perhaps you got the "corrupted temple"), you can find it in the main dungeon.
 If you're looking to convert to one of the more unusual gods (i.e. Beogh, Lugonu, or Jiyva), then you may have to wait until later to convert.

 Then, continue exploring the dungeon until you find the entrances to the Orcish Mines and the Lair.
 Even though they are generally discovered in that order, most players will find it easier to clear the Lair first.
 These branches are not just digressions; clearing them is a major part of the game, and you will get significant resources from each.
 But, speaking of digressions...

-If you do decide to venture in, take a moment before doing so to set up your resistances and then clear out your inventory of anything you surely won't need for this portal -- you don't want to have all of your scrolls burned and your potions shattered.
+If you decide to venture in, take a moment to set up your resistances and drop anything you're certain you won't need for this portal -- You'll want to bring back any useful items you find.
 Once you're in, take stock of the situation, and explore carefully.
 Keep track of the exit portals (there's always at least one handy).
-If you're overmatched, take what you've got so far (if anything) and skedaddle -- whatever's around the next bend surely isn't worth getting killed!
+If you're outmatched, take what you've got so far (if anything) and skedaddle -- whatever's around the next bend surely isn't worth getting killed!
 If you step in and immediately face an "oh, sh*t" situation, RUN, because it's not going to get easier!

 Most likely, the first portal you find will be the Sewer, which is good practice for your general strategy here.
 The sewer features lots of water, and mostly weak monsters, but there will be poisonous snakes, and the end of the sewer can have nastier monsters.
-Merfolk, Octopodes, Tengu, or grey Draconians may be able to reach some extra treasure because of their ability to cross deep water.
+Flying and amphibious species may be able to reach some extra treasure because of their ability to cross deep water.
 The second is likely to be the Ossuary, with lots of zombies and/or mummies, and occasionally more exotic undead.
 Both are highly variable, with many possible maps and a range of hazard levels.
 The Bailey may show up a bit later -- this one needs distance attacks, defense against missiles, and a fair dose of raw killing power.

 It is generally safe to clear the all but the last level of the Lair when you find it.
 The first 3-4 levels are not too much of a challenge.
 You'll find packs of rats, various fast-moving poisonous snakes, frogs and assorted other beasts.
 (Watch out for spiny frogs, an early threat.)
 As you go deeper, sheep and yaks will occasionally be joined by death yaks, elephants, and sometimes even dire elephants.
 The occasional hydra will rear its heads, so make sure you have a means to deal with it.
 Establish your stash on L2; only beasts spawn on this level, and they can't pick up items.
 If you start having trouble with the beasts, return to the main dungeon (or other branches) for a while, rinse and repeat.
 Watch out for the occasional fire-breather such as a lindwurm, fire drake, or even a mottled dragon.
 If you're confident in your abilities, you may consider clearing Lair:8; however, be prepared to leave in a hurry, as Lair:8 always has a dangerous vault that you may not be able to handle.